 Working to implement and secure a legal, stable and reliable workforce.
 For years, the produce industry and our agriculture sector partners have made an overwhelming case for legislation to reform our broken immigration system.
 While Congress has come close several times to addressing this issue, fear and politics have always intervened.
 Our industry must have: 1) legal status for the current workforce; 2) reforms to the current federal agriculture guest worker program known as H-2A; 3) future access to a skilled, dedicated workforce; and 4) NO heightened enforcement legislation that does not contain a solution for agriculture’s problems in attracting and maintaining a workforce.

-Building opportunities together that will last a lifetime.
-United Fresh is the voice of the produce industry in shaping nutrition and health policy in Washington, D.C.
-The nation has a commitment to increase fruit and vegetable consumption to “half of the plate,” and we’re working to make that public health goal a reality.
+Despite nearly universal understanding that eating more fruits and vegetables is critical to good health, only 1 in 10 Americans meet the Dietary Guidelines for Americans’ recommendations for fruit and vegetable consumption.
+United Fresh is the voice of the produce industry in shaping nutrition and health policy in Washington, D.C and we need your help to “make half the plate fruits and vegetables” a reality.
 A wide variety of information about nutrition policy can be found in the "Nutrition” section of our website.